John Bardon: Acting career

-In 1982 he appeared on Channel 4 as legendary comedian Max Miller in Here's a Funny Thing in a reprise of the role from the stage version of the production which had been seen at Liverpool Playhouse, the Edinburgh Fringe and the Fortune Theatre in L in the much-acclaimed BBC drama, Johnny Jarvis (Nigel Williams).Also appeared as a The Children Film Foundation (CFF) Friend or Foe as In 1984, he had a guest role as "Constable Palk" in The Body in the Library, and appeared as a night porter in the film version of Ordeal by Innocence the following year.
+In 1982 he appeared on Channel 4 as legendary comedian Max Miller in Here's A Funny Thing in a reprise of the role from the stage version of the production which had been seen at Liverpool Playhouse, the Edinburgh Fringe and the Fortune Theatre in London.

+He also appeared in the much-acclaimed BBC drama, Johnny Jarvis (Nigel Williams).Also appeared as a The Children Film Foundation (CFF) Friend or Foe as In 1984, he had a guest role as "Constable Palk" in The Body in the Library, and appeared as a night porter in the film version of Ordeal by Innocence the following year.
 In 1986 he played the Head of Security for a supermarket in an episode of Only Fools and Horses from series five called "The Longest Night", in the same year he appeared as a Railway ticket collector in the film Clockwise.
 In 1989, he appeared in Agatha Christie's Poirot in the episode "Four and Twenty Blackbirds".
 The same year he also appeared in an episode of the TV series Minder, playing a gambling villain.

 In October 1990 he played former boxer, Jack Morris in the series 5 episode "Hiding Place" of Casualty.
 From 1992 to 1993 he appeared in Get Back.

 He was a guest star in two episodes of Coronation Street in the early 1990s.
 He appeared as the father of Daryl Stubbs in Birds of a Feather (in 1991 and again in 1998), and played an asylum warden in the 1996 TV adaptation of Gulliver's Travels.
 In 1997, he appeared briefly as one of the zoo customers in the film comedy Fierce Creatures, and two years later he appeared in the film East Is East as Mr. Moorhouse.